eScience – the techniques and technologies of data-intensive discovery

 I participate in various activities of the Allen School's

 networking research group.

-Among my phenomenal systems students are
+My phenomenal systems students have included

-Hank Levy (University of Washington),
+Hank Levy (Digital Equipment Corp. -> University of Washington),

-John Bennett (University of Colorado),
+John Bennett (Rice University -> University of Colorado),

-Yi-Bing Lin (National Chiao Tung University),
+Yi-Bing Lin (Bell Communications Research -> National Chiao Tung University),

 Mark Squillante (IBM Research),

-Tom Anderson (University of Washington),
+Tom Anderson (UC Berkeley -> University of Washington),

 Cliff Neuman (USC Information Sciences Institute),